 - Small group, explicit instruction in social skills, self-regulation & problem solving

 Since the goal of the program is to help students gain the skills they need to be successful in a less restrictive setting, the SSC program is considered temporary.
-Participation in the program will be reviewed continuously; starting at 60 school days and then continually on a 30 school day basis to determine if transition back to a neighborhood school is appropriate; and if so to what degree.
+Participation in the program will be reviewed continuously based on student progress on goals to determine if transition back to a neighborhood school is appropriate; and if so to what degree.

 Staff at SSC focus on identifying and teaching lagging social/emotional/behavioral skills to students in the SSC Program.
 Students are also taught academics, but it should be noted that the emphasis is on growth in behavior/social/emotional areas, as the goal of the SSC is to teach students the skills they need to successfully return to their neighborhood school.

-In order to meet the individualized needs of students, the District will offer three levels of the SSC Program.
-All 3 levels will be offered at a district assigned site and will offer a temporary, specialized program designed to meet the needs of the students until progress can be made allowing for the student to transition back to their neighborhood school.
+In order to meet the individualized needs of students, the District offers three levels of the SSC Program.
+All three levels are offered at a district assigned site and offers a temporary, specialized program designed to meet the needs of the students until progress is made, allowing for the student to transition back to their neighborhood school.